Edge of Tomorrow: Filming

-Battle suits
+Design

 Production designer Oliver Scholl and his team worked with lead builder Pierre Bohanna to develop concept art for several battle suit options based on contemporary, real-world powered exoskeleton initiatives, such as those supported by DARPA.
 When director Doug Liman chose a design, the team built an aluminum prototype frame that had pivot points and hinges.
 Costume designer Kate Hawley contributed a gritty aesthetic design for the color palettes and surface treatments.
 While the design was meant to be utilitarian, it was also created so the actors could be seen in the suits and also run in them.
 The team created a foam mock-up of Tom Cruise so the frame could be tailored for him.
 The team handcrafted 70 hard material and 50 soft material battle suits in the course of almost five months.
 There were three versions of the battle suits: "grunts, dogs, and tanks".
 The battle suit for Blunt's character was given red slash marks "as if to say she had been to hell and back and lived to tell about it."

 Cruise, known for performing his own film stunts, also did so in Edge of Tomorrow.
 Both he and Blunt wore the heavy metal suits.
-The battle suits weighed 85 lb on average.
-One of the heavier versions was around 130 lb due to it being equipped with a mock sniper rifle and rocket launcher.
+The battle suits weighed 85 lb on average; the heavier versions weighed around 130 lb due to being equipped with a mock sniper rifle and rocket launcher.
 Blunt trained three months for her role, "focusing on everything from weights to sprints to yoga, aerial wire work and gymnastics", and studying the Israeli combat system Krav Maga.

 Each actor needed four people to help put on the battle suit.
 Initially, Cruise needed 30 minutes to put on the suit and another 30 minutes to remove it.
 Ultimately, the time was reduced to 30 seconds.
 Between takes, the actors would be suspended by chains from iron frames to take the weight of the suits off their shoulders.